ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

         self.row_position = 2 * self.n - 1
         self.col_position = 2 * self.identity + 1
 {% endhighlight %}
-Since women won't have to move (the men will be courting them), they only need a `getPosition` function.
+Since women won't have to move (the men will be going to them), they only need a `getPosition` function so the men know their position.
 {% highlight python %}
 class Woman(Person):
     def __init__(self, identity, n):